An inexact variable metric proximal linearization method for composite optimization on manifolds: Introduction

-\textbf{(iii)} If in addition the constructed potential function $\Xi_{\widetilde{c}}$ has the KL property on the set of cluster points, we prove that the whole iterate sequence converges to a stationary point, and characterize the local convergence rate if the associated composite function $\Xi$ has the KL property of exponent $q\in[1/2,1)$ at the interested point.
-We also provide a condition involving the original data for $\Xi$ to have the KL property of exponent $q\in(0,1)$ at the interested point, which is weaker than the one obtained by applying Li and Pong \cite[Theorem 3.2]{LiPong2018} to $\Xi$.
-It is worth emphasizing that few criteria are available to check the KL property of exponent $q$ for the composite function $\Xi$.
-Unlike the Riemannian KL property required in Huang and Wei \cite{Huang2022a,Huang2023}, there are various chain rules friendly to optimization for identifying the KL property of nonsmooth functions, so to identify the KL property of $\Xi_{\widetilde{c}}$ is an easy task when the expression of $\mathcal{M}$ is available.
-Observe that RiVMPL is an inexact version of the methods in Wang and Yang \cite{Wang2023,Wang2024} if $\mathcal{Q}_k$ takes $\mathcal{B}_k$ there.
-Our convergence results also provide the full convergence certificate for their methods under the mild KL property, and the local linear convergence rate without restricting the Riemannian Hessian of $f$.
+{\bf(iii)} We prove that the whole iterate sequence converges to a stationary point if the constructed potential function $\Xi_{\widetilde{c}}$ has the KL property on the set of cluster points, and characterize the local convergence rate if the associated composite function $\Xi$ has the KL property of exponent $q\in[\frac{1}{2},1)$ at the interested point.
+It is worth emphasizing that the potential function value lacks the decrease due to the manifold constraint, so the analysis technique in \cite{tao2023inexact} is inapplicable to RiVMPL.
+We also provide a condition involving the original data for $\Xi$ to have the KL property of exponent $q\in[0,1)$ at the interested point, which is weaker than the one obtained by applying \cite[Theorem 3.2]{LiPong2018} to $\Xi$.
+Notice that few criteria are available to check the KL property with an explicit exponent $q\in[0,1)$ for the composite function $\Xi$.
+Since RiVMPL is an inexact version of the methods in \cite{Wang2023,Wang2024} if $\mathcal{Q}_k$ takes $\mathcal{B}_k$ there and $F\equiv\mathcal{I}$, these results also provide the full convergence certificate for them under the mild KL property, and the local linear convergence rate without restricting the Riemannian Hessian of $f$.
+Unlike the Riemannian KL property required in \cite{Huang2022a,Huang2023}, there are various chain rules friendly to optimization for identifying the KL property of nonsmooth functions, so to identify the KL property of $\Xi_{\widetilde{c}}$ is an easy task when the expression of $\mathcal{M}$ is available.